 - Is the FDA going to ban flavors?

-Not immediately, but they’re planning on starting the process to address the issue very soon.
-The FDA has the authority to ban or restrict the availability of flavors in all deemed products.
-In fact, they originally planned to ban flavors, but were prevented after review by the White House Office of Management and Budget (OMB).
+Not immediately, but the agency has begun the process of regulating flavors, and the wording in the advanced notice for proposed rulemaking is not encouraging.
+The entire endeavor is predicated on how flavors will affect youth vaping uptake.
+Remember, the FDA has the authority to ban or restrict the availability of flavors in all deemed products.
+In fact, the agency originally planned to ban flavors, but were prevented after review by the White House Office of Management and Budget (OMB).

 - Is the FDA planning on reducing nicotine content in vapor products?